Responsible Federated LLMs via Safety Filtering and Constitutional AI: Experiments and Analysis

 \subsection{Implementation Detail}

-\PAR{Models for LLM and Safety Filter} We adopt the recently released Llama3.1-8B-Instruct~\cite{llama3.1} as the pretrained LLM and use LoRA~\cite{lora} for PEFT.
-For the safety filter, we use Llama Guard 3 (LG3)~\cite{llamaguard}.
-We finetune LG3 on the S-LG20K dataset to improve its filtering accuracy.
+\PAR{Models for LLM and Safety Filter} We adopt the recently released Llama3.1-8B-Instruct~\cite{llama3.1} as the pretrained LLM and apply LoRA~\cite{lora} for PEFT.
+For the safety filter, we use Llama Guard 3 (LG3)~\cite{llamaguard}, finetuned on S-LG20K.

-\PAR{FedLLM Framework} We use the OpenFedLLM~\cite{OpenFedLLM} framework for our FedLLM experiments.
-We employ two well-known FL methods: FedAvg~\cite{fedavg} and SCAFFOLD~\cite{scaffold}.
-Most hyperparameters follow the settings of OpenFedLLM, with only a few modifications.
-We use 20 clients, 50 rounds, 5 clients per round, and 25 iterations per round.
-The SQuARe20K datasets are evenly split into 20 parts, allocating 1K samples to each client.
-The batch size is 16.
+\PAR{FedLLM Framework} Our experiments are conducted using the OpenFedLLM~\cite{OpenFedLLM} framework with two standard FL algorithms: FedAvg~\cite{fedavg} and SCAFFOLD~\cite{scaffold}.
+We follow most of OpenFedLLM's hyperparameters, with minor modifications: 20 clients, 50 rounds, 5 clients per round, and 25 iterations per round.
+SQuARe20K is evenly divided into 20 subsets (1K samples each), and the batch size is 16.

-\PAR{Computational Resource and Elapsed Time} All training was conducted using four NVIDIA A100 GPUs.
-Training LG3 took 1 hour (5 epochs).
-For FedLLM, FedAvg and SCAFFOLD required 140 and 230 minutes, respectively.
-CAI took approximately 160 minutes.
-For filtering user data, LG3 processed 1,000 samples in about 1 minute using a single A100 GPU.
+\PAR{Computational Resource and Elapsed Time} All training was performed using four NVIDIA A100 GPUs.
+LG3 training (5 epochs) took 1 hour, while FedAvg and SCAFFOLD required 140 and 230 minutes, respectively.
+CAI training took approximately 160 minutes.
+To simulate client-side safety filtering, LG3 can process 1,000 samples in about 1 minute on a single A100 GPU.

-\PAR{Evaluation Metric} We evaluate the performance of the global model on the same metrics used in OpenFedLLM.
-For AdvBench, we use a rule-based method to determine whether a response is harmless, based on the presence of specific phrases.
-For HHH, accuracy is calculated by determining whether the correct choice is made between options (A) and (B).
-For MT-Bench, we follow the llm-as-a-judge method~\cite{mtbench}, using GPT-4~\cite{openai2023gpt4} to score each response on a scale from 1 to 10.
+\PAR{Evaluation Metric} We follow the evaluation metrics used in OpenFedLLM~\cite{OpenFedLLM}.
+For AdvBench, a rule-based method determines whether a response is harmless based on specific phrases.
+For HHH, accuracy is computed by checking whether the safer option (A or B) is correctly selected.
+For MT-Bench, we adopt the LLM-as-a-judge approach~\cite{mtbench}, using GPT-4~\cite{openai2023gpt4} to rate each response on a 1–10 scale.